MGG-02/Data-Processing25-26/README.md

 ### Conclusions

-The analysis of the **PHEME Rumour Scheme Dataset** reveals that simpler, frequency-based methods outperformed complex neural architectures for this specific task.
+The analysis of the **PHEME Dataset** reveals that simpler, frequency-based methods outperformed complex neural architectures for this specific task.

 *   **Performance Winner:** **TF-IDF with SVM** achieved the highest accuracy (~86%) and ROC-AUC (~95%), surpassing both Word2Vec and BERT-based approaches.
 This suggests that for this specific dataset size (2402 tweets) and task, the presence of specific keywords is a stronger predictor of veracity than the complex semantic context captured by transformers.
 *   **Neural Networks vs. Classical Models:** While PyTorch Neural Networks provided competitive results (especially with Word2Vec and BERT embeddings), they did not offer a significant advantage over classical Scikit-Learn classifiers.
 This reinforces the principle that deep learning models often require significantly larger datasets to generalize effectively and outperform simpler baselines.